 Often pool electrical circuits can run dozens, if not hundreds of feet, to reach the pool in your yard.
 The long length of the cabling means that there are more chances of something going wrong.
 When you’re checking line continuity, you will need a multimeter.

 Do you have a junction box?
 It’s a box where electrical lines converge or split to various locations.
 Your problem could be in there.
 Set your multimeter to AC 120 Volts and check the line at the box.
-If it reads 0, then you have a problem between the electrical box and the junction box.
+If it reads 0, you have a problem between the electrical box and the junction box.

 If you don’t have a junction box or your multimeter test says there is no problem at your junction box, it’s time to check the lighting unit itself.
 Remove the light housing unit from its niche in the pool wall and remove the bulb.
 Place both prongs of your multimeter into the socket.
 If it reads 0, then your light fixture needs to be replaced.